 Ongoing Support for Your Success

 Our commitment to scholarship support extends throughout your time at Oneonta.
 Every year, many current students are selected to receive departmental scholarships in recognition of academic excellence in their majors.
-These scholarships are managed through the College at Oneonta Foundation and funded through generous gifts from many alumni, faculty, staff and community members.
+These scholarships are managed through the SUNY Oneonta Foundation and funded through generous gifts from many alumni, faculty, staff and community members.

 You can also apply for one-time grants to support the meaningful learning experiences you will have here, including:

 - more than $100,000 annually in student grants to support research and travel to professional conferences;